-ii.
+17.3.2.
 Research Assistantships

-Research Assistant (RA) positions may be funded by the School of Sustainability or tied to facultyearned grants.
+Research Assistant (RA) positions may be funded by the School of Sustainability or tied to faculty-earned grants.
 Students who receive RA positions from the school will be assigned to a faculty member, usually because of a match between the student's skills and the faculty member's needs.